View on GitHub

 In a similar sense, the “atmosphere” (specifically the Planetary Boundary Layer of Oke, 1987) also has a drying power, a sink termed “Atmospheric Demand”.

 It is matter of perspective that dictates the terminology here.
 The model was designed from a top-down viewpoint.
-Terms like “potential evaporation”, which speaks to the evaporation occurring on a surface with unlimited water supply is instead termed “atmospheric demand”, that is the capacity for the atmosphere to remove moisture from a rough land surface.
+Terms like “potential evaporation”, which speaks to the evaporation occurring on a surface with unlimited water supply, is instead termed “atmospheric demand”, that is the capacity for the atmosphere to remove moisture from a rough land surface.

 Data sources, transformations and pre-processing